SIWENOID v2 — Map

 To create a new map, click the + button at the top of any workspace panel on the main screen.
 From the popup menu, select Map, then select New map.

-Before adding a map image, switch the panel to edit mode by clicking the Edit button (pencil or pliers icon) in the toolbar.
+Before adding a map image, switch the panel to edit mode by clicking the Edit button (pencil or wrench icon) in the toolbar.
 Edit mode must be active to make any changes to the map configuration.

 Once in edit mode:

 - In the field marked 1, enter a name for the map.
 Choose a name that clearly identifies the physical area this map represents (for example: “Ground Floor”, “Server Room”, “Parking Level B1”).
-The map name is visible to all operators and appears in the workspace tab.
+The map name is visible to all operators and appears on the workspace tab.

 - To set the background image, drag an image file (JPEG or PNG) from your file system and drop it onto the white canvas area.
-When the image appears on the canvas, the background has been set correctly.
+Once the image appears on the canvas, the background has been set correctly.

 After setting the map name and background image, click the Save button (floppy disk icon) next to the map name to save the map.
 The map is now available to open in any workspace panel.